Part 1 of 7 (Part 2 here )

 And here’s the sad and pathetic thing about it: I would have been absolutely delighted with that life.
 But it was denied me.
 The system didn’t co-opt me, didn’t give me all that security and comfort that I would be too afraid to lose.
 And it’s not because I was outwardly politically incorrect, although I think these people could sense that I didn’t want to play their little reindeer games.
 The main problem was just being pale and male.
 That was my main handicap.
 It had nothing to do with my thinking.
 They didn’t want me for my mind, basically.

 One of the things that I’ve been talking about for the past few years is the army that I’m going to raise up.
 Is Greg Johnson building an army?
 The answer is yes.
 I’m building an army of NEETs.
-Building an army of people who are not in education, employment, or training.
-They’re basically people who went to college, got educations, and racked up huge amounts of student debt.
+Building an army of people who are not in education, employment or training.
+They’re basically people who went to college, got educations, racked up huge amounts of student debt.
 They’re all white, of course.
-They racked up huge amounts of student debt, and then they ended up working full-time or part-time stocking shelves at Trader Joe’s or Whole Foods or something like that, or as baristas, because the Obama economy has no need for educated white people.
+They racked up huge amounts of student debt, and then they ended up working full time or part time stocking shelves at Trader Joe’s or Whole Foods or something like that, or as baristas.
+Because the Obama economy has no need for educated white people.

-There was a Breitbart article five or six years ago now, about how twenty-five percent of recent college graduates in the state of New Jersey were living with their parents.
-The system has stopped co-opting them, too.
-So one of the things that’s contributing massively, mightily, to the growth of the Alternative Right is that there are a lot of very smart young white people who don’t have anything to lose, because they don’t have a job, they don’t have a mortgage, and they don’t have a future, anyway.
-There’s nothing that system can threaten to take away.
+There was a Breitbart article, five or six years ago now, about how 25% of recent college graduates in the state of New Jersey were living with their parents.
+The system has stopped co-opting them too.
+So one of the things that’s contributing massively, mightily, to the growth of the Alternative Right is that there are a lot of very smart young white people who don’t have anything to lose, because they don’t have a job, they don’t have a mortgage, and they don’t have a future anyway.
+There’s nothing that the system can threaten to take away.
 And at the same time, they can envision toppling this system and replacing it with something better.